Slewog/MicroDomo/README.md

 # MicroDomo APK + arduino code
-This is a code in C ++ that I wrote for my lamp controlled in bluetooth with an Arduino UNO microcontroller carried out during my training dear Microbus.
+This is a code in C ++ that I wrote for my lamp controlled in bluetooth with an Arduino UNO microcontroller.

 # Content :
 - APK.